 The homeliest Christian living in obscurity and poverty is more delightful to Jesus than all the stars of Hollywood or heaven.
 A toothless, crippled, Christian in a hovel in Sri Lanka is more appealing to Christ than a non-Christian king in a palace.
-My friend who called upon the Savior last year who now lies on his bed ravaged by cancer, with sunken eyes and cheeks and legs swollen from the tumor in his back is more beautiful to Jesus than a thousand sunsets.
+My friend who called upon the Savior in the last year of his life and lay in his bed ravaged by cancer, with sunken eyes and cheeks and legs swollen from the tumor in his back was more beautiful to Jesus than a thousand sunsets.
 More than all the beauty in the world.

 Why are believers, even the lowliest, so attractive to Christ?
-Not because we?re good enough, smart enough, and doggone it God likes us.
+Not because we’re good enough, smart enough, and doggone it God likes us.
 No, there is nothing in us who are sinful to appeal to God.
-We who have called on Christ are lovely to him because God has chosen us and given us to Jesus, and Christ has purchased us with his own life.
-The Father has made us the apple of his eye and his treasured possession because he?s washed us with the blood of Christ, joined us to Christ, clothed us with the righteousness of Christ, and is transforming us into the image of Christ.
+We who have called on Christ are lovely to him because God chose us and gave us to Jesus, and Christ purchased us with his own life.
+The Father has made us the apple of his eye and his treasured possession because he has washed us with the blood of Christ, joined us to Christ, clothed us with the righteousness of Christ, and is transforming us into the image of Christ.

-We are delightful to Christ because we?re his bride.
-Even the most stunning seraphim in heaven aren?t clothed in the radiance of Christ the way the poorest believer is.
+We are delightful to Christ because we are his bride.
+Even the most stunning seraphim in heaven are not clothed in the radiance of Christ the way the poorest believer is.
+C.S.
+Lewis says:

-We?ll look at each other ?when he comes on that day to be glorified in his saints, and to be marveled at among all who have believed?
-(2 TH 1:10), and we?ll see the glory of Christ shining through each other.
+We will look at each other “when he comes on that day to be glorified in his saints, and to be marveled at among all who have believed” (2 TH 1:10), and we will see the glory of Christ shining through each other.

 So take a second look at your fellow-believer.
 Even if he or she appears to you to be the dullest and most uninteresting person in the world, remember Christ values them more than all the world.
 And even if you consider yourself to be insignificant, remember, you are his treasured possession, the apple of his eye.